lukekaye/msc-projects/Application of Learning Analytics to 'Massive Online Open Course' Data/README.md

 Afterwards, the remaining libraries will be installed automatically when the analysis is run.

 After `countreg` is installed, the main analysis can be viewed by entering the `reports` subdirectory and running `main_report.Rmd`, an
-RMarkdown file that details the content of the analysis.
-This RMarkdown file also contains excerpts of code that serve as part of the analysis.
+R Markdown file that details the content of the analysis.
+This R Markdown file also contains excerpts of code that serve as part of the analysis.
 Alternatively, the main analysis can be viewed in `.pdf` form within this same subdirectory under `main_report.pdf`.

-This RMarkdown file, within the body of its content, details fully how the analysis works with the subdirectories within this directory, however we briefly outline it here too.
+This R Markdown file, within the body of its content, details fully how the analysis works with the subdirectories within this directory, however we briefly outline it here too.
 - `cache`: stores cached versions of all of the raw data files and partially or fully preprocessed data, for faster loading with R
 - `config`: stores the configuration file for this analysis, the load order of the libraries within this file should not be changed